velartrill/velartrill.github.io/orig/kestrel.md

 "If I am to believe what the President told me," I say, lighting a cigarette, "you are a traitor, a sympathizer or a Khmai Nationalist yourself, who started a massacre out of misplaced rage and ethnic chauvinism. " I inhale deeply, blowing smoke towards a security camera, *daring* it to twitch under my gaze.

 "Khata'e's breath, no!"
 The lieutenant's eyes are wide, his voice pleading.
 "Our people aren't *like* that.
 Commander, you have to believe me, the Khmai love our neighbors.
-Well, Kaparttu aside.
+A-as long as they're not Kaparttu.
 But we don't *murder* people.
 I admit it, I care about my race.
 That doesn't mean I hate yours!"

 I nod.
 "I don't like this picture she's trying to paint of the Nationalists," I say quietly in trench Khmaira.
 "Nobody likes a chauvinist.
-Especially not Zyahua.
+Especially not a Zyahua.
 Worse, Silverdawn is half-Khmai herself, which gives her unearned credibility among the Khmai populace of our territories."
 I pause.
 "I'm sorry, lieutenant.
 I'm thinking out loud."
 I flick ash from the end of the cigarette.
 "A bad habit of mine.
 This is irrelevant to you."

 "No, no," he exclaims urgently.
 "Please, commander -- if you have to leave me to rot to solve this mess, do it.
 I was ready to give my life to stop a war.
 I still am."
 His voice is quivering now.
 "Matikhe alive -- I don't want to see our people shedding each others' blood.
 Not after everything we did together. *For* each other!
 It would be as brothers slaying brothers.
 Anything is better than that.
 Use my name, scapegoat me, I don't *care* -- just do what has to be done."
 There's a finality in his words now.
 "I'll play along, you have my word; just give me my marching orders."